Jewish Chaplaincy Services

 Education is fundamental in supporting people who are unfamiliar with the essential role of spirituality in healing.

-To learn more about Jewish Chaplaincy Services, upcoming events and volunteer opportunities, contact Linda Allen, Program Coordinator, at [email protected] or 650-723-3808.
+To learn more about Jewish Chaplaincy Services, upcoming events, and volunteer opportunities, contact Dana Doctorow, Program Coordinator, at [email protected] or 650-723-3808.